 Czara Venegas ’18 didn’t want to feel helpless anymore.

 She recalls working for AmeriCorps immediately after undergrad, co-facilitating an after-school program for at-risk high school students.
 “Their neighborhoods were pretty rough and impoverished, and the kids used to laugh at me when I’d get nervous while I drove them home.
 They said they’d protect me,” she remembered.
 As much as this offer touched her, it made her sad too.
 “Being tough was natural for them because of their circumstances.
 I wanted to help them by doing more, but I was helpless as to how.”

-Not long after, that same feeling of helplessness returned, Venegas said, when she was working as a Public Policy Analyst for a state representative in Austin, Texas.
+Not long after, that same feeling returned, Venegas said, when she was working as a Public Policy Analyst for a state representative in Austin, Texas.
 “I fell in love with the law-making process, but it was a very frustrating session,” she said.
 Finally, the choice before her became clear: “Either I could sit around and enable the inequities [I saw] or fight for a change,” she said.
 “I applied to law school that night.”

 So she enrolled at New England Law, excited, but, like so many law students, a bit intimidated—particularly when it came to the professors she’d been hearing about.

 One such professor was Dina Haynes, who taught her Constitutional Law class.
 Professor Haynes had been heavily involved in immigration advocacy work and her background included serving as Director General of the Human Rights Department for the Organization for Security and Cooperation in Europe in Bosnia-Herzegovina, among other notable positions.